How does this medication work? What will it do for me?

 Pregnancy: It is not known if cefixime is safe for use during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Children: The safety and effectiveness of using this medication have not been established for children under 6 months old.
+Children: The safety and effectiveness of using this medication have not been established for children less than 6 months old.

 What other drugs could interact with this medication?